wuespace/telestion-message-type-dsl-specs/src/index.md

 NumberValue: "any YAML syntax representing a number value"

+Value: one of

+- StringValue
+- NumberValue
+- BooleanValue

 ### Transpiler

 :: A _transpiler_ generates code for a _target language_ from the DSL defined in this document.